-4. Copies may be requested or non-requested
+4. Print copies may be requested or non-requested, Digital Copies must be requested

 The following additional requirements apply to copies claimed in these categories:

 Individually requested

 - a) The copy must be addressed to the individual by name. - b) You must have third-party evidence that the individual has, within the last three years, made a clear request to receive the publication before you send it to them.